inbo/inborutils/README.md

 ## Installation

-You can install wateRinfo from github with:
+You can install inborutils from github with:

 ```r
 # install.packages("devtools")